Easy to Difficult Bible Trivia Quiz

 Holy Week started the Sunday before Jesus' resurrection when he entered Jerusalem and ended a week later on Sunday when He rose from the dead.

-Sunday: Jesus asked his disciples to locate a donkey, and they traveled to Jerusalem.
+Sunday: Jesus asked his disciples to locate a donkey, and they traveled into Jerusalem.

 Monday: Jesus upset the booths outside the temple.